IcebergIceberg

-Apache Iceberg is an open table format for large analytic datasets.
-Supermetal writes Parquet data files directly to Iceberg tables using REST, Glue, or S3 Tables catalogs with S3 or GCS storage.
+Supermetal writes Parquet data files directly to Apache Iceberg tables using REST, AWS Glue, or S3 Tables catalogs over S3 or GCS storage.

 Spec Versions